Home organizing ideas – 15 ways to keep rooms orderly

 ‘Don’t overwhelm yourself by pulling the entire contents out in one go – it’ll take far longer than you expect.
 Start small and focus on one area, work on it and complete it, then stop’.

 Assess each item carefully and think about when you last used it.
 Be strict with yourself by setting clear boundaries.
 When organizing clothes, don’t keep any you haven’t worn in the last year; rid yourself of expired or duplicate bath products, cleaning solutions and cosmetics when organizing under a bathroom sink, and so on.
+After all, a cluttered house will make your house look cheap.

 Once you’ve determined items that you no longer need, remove them and place them into donation, recycle or rubbish piles.
 After a good clear out, you’re best-placed to organize the space you have to its best potential.